Why is constrained neural language generation particularly challenging?: Constrained NLG Methods

-PPLM \cite{dathathri2019plug} combines a pre-trained language model with attribute classifiers that guide generation towards specific topics and sentiment styles.
+PPLM \citep{dathathri2019plug} combines a pre-trained language model with attribute classifiers that guide generation towards specific topics and sentiment styles.
 These classifiers are trained on top of the last hidden layer of the pre-trained language model, and gradients from the classifiers are backpropagated to update the hidden representations of the language model and steer generation in desirable directions.
 While PPLM achieves fine-grained control of content and style attributes via a simple gradient-based sampling mechanism, the approach is computationally intensive and inefficient as it requires multiple forward and backward passes for each generation step.
-Plug-and-play methods have been used to control large pre-trained conversational models such as GPT-2 \cite{radford2019language} using a variety of styles (positive and negative sentiment) and topics (Question, Sport, Business, Finance) \cite{madotto2020plug}.
-Undoubtedly, more effort needs to be focused on collecting datasets for constrained text generation that capture many possible real-world constraints.
+Plug-and-play methods have been used to control large pre-trained conversational models such as GPT-2 \citep{radford2019language} using a variety of styles (positive and negative sentiment) and topics (Question, Sport, Business, Finance) \citep{madotto2020plug, liu2020data}.
+Plug-in Language Model (PiLM) \citep{yang2024plug} manipulates the latent state of the language model using a regression model to generate texts that adhere to specific topics or sentiment.
+More effort needs to be focused on collecting datasets for constrained text generation that capture real-world constraints.